starnavi-team/django-postgresql-partitioning/README.md

 $ pip install -r requirements.txt
 ```

-Use the excellent [tox](http://tox.readthedocs.org/en/latest/) testing tool to run the tests against all supported versions of Python and Django.
+Use [tox](http://tox.readthedocs.org/en/latest/) testing tool to run the tests against all supported versions of Python and Django.
 Install tox globally, and then simply run:

 ```bash
 $ tox